-The NYU Center for the Humanities makes available a limited number of grants in support of the publication of books with a humanistic focus.
-For costs incurred in the publication of monographs, edited collections, or translations, the Center will provide assistance of up to $1,000, awarded on a competitive basis.
-Proof of a publishing contract and a budget for expenses are required.
-Funds must be used for costs directly related to the publication.
+OVERVIEW: The NYU Center for the Humanities has available a limited number of grants in support of the publication of books with a humanistic focus.
+These are to cover costs incurred in the publication of monographs, edited collections, or translations.
+Summer 2021 we are pleased to expand this program to support research expenses leading to publication.

-Up to $1,000 per successful applicant can be applied toward costs incurred directly by the author in the process of publishing a monograph or edited volume, including assistance with obtaining permissions for images and other copyrighted materials, indexing, and costs associated with translation.
-Funds are not available for travel expenses, or proof-reading/copy-editing and book promotion/marketing.
-Please note that we also cannot provide funds to subsidize publisher’s costs.
+FUNDING: Grants of between $500 and $1,500 per successful applicant will be awarded.
+Funds can be applied toward costs incurred directly by the author in the process of publishing a monograph or edited volume, including assistance with obtaining permissions for images and other copyrighted materials, indexing, and costs associated with translation.
+Summer 2021 we are also pleased to be able to make funds available for research expenses (e.g., to pay a student research assistant, purchase of books or other research materials, etc.), provided these are allowed by the grantee’s school/department.
+Please note that we cannot provide funds to subsidize a publisher’s production costs.

-Please include a one-page statement describing the intellectual purpose and significance of the publication, and providing a brief budget indicating how awarded funds would be used.
+Please include a one-page statement describing the intellectual purpose and significance of the project and/or publication, to include a brief budget indicating how awarded funds would be used.

-Please provide a copy of your publication contract.
+Please provide a copy of your publication contract (if applicable).

 DEADLINE: Midnight, June 6, 2021.

 SELECTION CRITERIA: Each proposal is evaluated in accordance with the applicant’s statement of its intellectual purpose and significance.
 Special consideration is given to faculty at the early stages of their career and those with book contracts in hand.
 We will notify applicants as soon as possible, but no later than July 1.